kubernetes/community/contributors/design-proposals/alternate-api-representations.md

         ...
       ]
     }

+In this example PartialObjectMetadata is a real registered type, and each API group provides an efficient transformation from their schema to the partial schema directly.
+The client upon retrieving this type can act as a generic resource.

 Note that the `as` parameter indicates to the server the Kind of the resource, but the Kubernetes API convention of returning a List with a known schema continues.
 An older